jpmattia/jpmattia.github.io/_posts/2023-07-10-michelin-restaurants.md

 restaurant in the world?

-It turns out I have all of the above traits with a double dose of anything-worth-doing-is-worth-overdoing, so this is the first of two posts on how I went about answering that question.
-Naturally, everyone has different tastes, which will lead them to different paths with different answers.
+It turns out I have all of the above traits with a double dose of anything-worth-doing-is-worth-overdoing, so this is the first of two posts on how I went about answering the question.
+Naturally, everyone has different tastes and that will lead them to different paths with different answers.
 My path led me to the Church of the Michelin Star.

 As mentioned [elsewhere]({{ site.baseurl }}{% post_url 2023-04-21-the-curious-wonton %}), it took me until high school